-According to data in TD Ameritrade’s "Unretirement Survey," researchers found that a majority of middle-aged and older Americans “plan to work 20 hours per week or more” after they’ve officially retired.
+While the COVID-19 pandemic and subsequent economic challenges, such as inflation, have increased the number of Americans working past their expected retirement, it’s not a new trend.
+In TD Ameritrade’s 2019 Unretirement Survey, researchers found that most middle-aged and older Americans “plan to work 20 hours per week or more” after they’ve officially retired.
 Christine Russell, senior manager of retirement and annuities at TD Ameritrade, said that sentiment reflects a major shift in how workers view their futures.

 Most people would agree that getting a paycheck is a strong motivator to work.
-Yet according to the survey, retirees who already spent their entire lives working to support themselves and their families expect to have other motivations for working through retirement.
+Yet, according to the survey, retirees who already spent their entire lives working to support themselves and their families expect to have other motivations for working through retirement.

 According to the TD Ameritrade survey, 37 percent of respondents in their 40s and 50s said they planned to continue working after retirement “even if there is no financial need.”
 In fact, those in the youngest age group said they looked forward to volunteering, with 46 percent saying they already have or would consider volunteering at a nonprofit or community center.

 Nearly 30 percent of respondents said they have already taken small breaks in their retirement or would consider intermittent retirement.
 Furthermore, 53 percent of respondents said they would “rather work longer in their lifetime and have small one-year mini-retirement breaks than work without a break until retirement.”

 The main reason for this, the researchers said, was that 72 percent of respondents said they wanted to keep their mental acuity, while 67 percent wanted to curtail boredom and 58 percent desired social interaction.
 Still, 59 percent said their main motivation for working after retirement was to keep themselves financially solvent, which you can also prepare for by implementing proper retirement saving strategies at an earlier age.
 [Related: Self-Employed 401(k) FAQs]